 You must take the online Math Placement Exam before attending your orientation session.
-All students (first-years and transfers) take this exam because math courses are required for a large majority of majors at the university.
+All first-years students take this exam because math courses are required for a large majority of majors at the university.
 The Math Placement Exam covers the basics of algebra, coordinate geometry, and trigonometry.
 It will ensure that you are placed in the right courses for your skills, which is essential for your success.
 Even if your major has no relation to math, some General Education courses have a prerequisite based on this exam, and all students need to fulfill the Basic Math Skills (R1) and the Analytical Reasoning (R2) requirements.
 There is a separate optional exemption exam for R1.

 First year students admitted for the fall semester must take the Math Placement Exam before you can sign up for RAP.
 You will need to allow 48 hours between when you take the placement exam and when you register for RAP.

 First-year students must also take an essay exam before attending orientation.
 This online essay exam is used to determine placement in first-year writing courses.
 All new students must complete the Writing Placement Exam unless you:

 - received a 4 or 5 on the Advanced Placement Language and Composition Test (NOT the Advanced Placement Literature and Composition Test);

 - took a writing course at another institution that the University has accepted for credit to fulfill the CW general education requirement.

 Students who have taken the Advanced Placement Literature and Composition Test must still take the Writing Placement Exam.
 Learn more about the Advanced Placement Exams in English on the College Board website.